PyconUK/ConferenceScheduler/docs/tutorial/index.rst

     >>> slot_diff = scheduler.slot_schedule_difference(schedule, alt_schedule)
     >>> for item in slot_diff:
     ...     print(f"{item.slot.venue} at {item.slot.starts_at} will now host {item.new_event.name} rather than {item.old_event.name}" )
-    Big at 15-Sep-2016 09:30 will now host Talk 1 rather than Talk 4
+    Big at 15-Sep-2016 09:30 will now host Talk 9 rather than Talk 1
-    Big at 15-Sep-2016 10:00 will now host Talk 4 rather than Talk 1
+    Big at 15-Sep-2016 10:00 will now host Talk 5 rather than Talk 2
-    Big at 15-Sep-2016 12:30 will now host Talk 9 rather than Talk 8
+    Big at 15-Sep-2016 12:30 will now host Talk 4 rather than Talk 11
-    Big at 15-Sep-2016 13:00 will now host Talk 12 rather than Talk 5
+    Big at 15-Sep-2016 13:00 will now host Talk 6 rather than Talk 10
-    Big at 16-Sep-2016 09:30 will now host Talk 11 rather than Talk 3
+    Big at 16-Sep-2016 09:30 will now host Talk 2 rather than Talk 7
-    Big at 16-Sep-2016 10:00 will now host Talk 10 rather than Talk 2
-    Big at 16-Sep-2016 12:30 will now host Talk 6 rather than Talk 11
-    Big at 16-Sep-2016 13:00 will now host Talk 7 rather than Talk 9
+    Big at 16-Sep-2016 13:00 will now host Talk 11 rather than Talk 9
-    Small at 15-Sep-2016 09:30 will now host Talk 8 rather than Talk 7
+    Small at 15-Sep-2016 09:30 will now host Talk 1 rather than Talk 12
-    Small at 15-Sep-2016 10:00 will now host Talk 5 rather than Talk 6
+    Small at 15-Sep-2016 10:00 will now host Talk 10 rather than Talk 6
-    Small at 15-Sep-2016 12:30 will now host Talk 3 rather than Talk 12
+    Small at 15-Sep-2016 12:30 will now host Talk 7 rather than Talk 4
-    Small at 15-Sep-2016 13:00 will now host Talk 2 rather than Talk 10
+    Small at 15-Sep-2016 13:00 will now host Talk 12 rather than Talk 5

 We can use this facility to show how using :code:`number_of_changes` as our objective function